gordonbchen/transformer/README.md

 * Translator and GPT models

 ## Usage
-* Requirements: python3, pytorch, (matplotlib + jupyter optional for notebooks)
+* Requirements: python3, pytorch, torchinfo (for displaying model params), (matplotlib + jupyter optional for notebooks)

 BPE training: Run `python3 prep_(gpt|translator)_data.py`.
 This will train a byte-pair encoder and save tokenized outputs (`tokens.pt`) and the trained BPE (`bpe.model`) in the `data/(dataset name)` dir.